MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ### It follows general best practices, language guidelines and conventions

-For PowerShell (as for any language), the community builds consensuses about what are considered *good* practices.
-For example :
+For any given language/framework, communities build consensuses about what are considered *good* practices.
+For PowerShell, these include :
   - Avoid using aliases in scripts/modules
   - Avoid hard-coding credentials (especially in plain text) in scripts/modules
   - Avoid using `Write-Host`

 Of course, there are exceptions to these rules but it is accepted that they should **generally** be followed.
-These rules exist for a reason, they prevent various gotchas.
+These rules exist for a reason, they prevent gotchas.
 For example, the 3 rules mentioned above help prevent the following (respectively) :

   - Aliases tend to be less readable and lesser known than the full command name.
   - Credentials in plain text can be read by anyone who can read the code and reused for malicious purposes.
-  - There are multiple reasons **not** to use `Write-Host`, [Jeffrey Snover](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/), [Don Jones](http://windowsitpro.com/blog/what-do-not-do-powershell-part-1) and others have explained these reasons so I'm not going to rehash them again here.
+  - There are multiple reasons **not** to use `Write-Host`, [Jeffrey Snover](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/), [Don Jones](http://windowsitpro.com/blog/what-do-not-do-powershell-part-1) and others have explained these reasons.

 **Conventions are immensely helpful** : they lower the "*barrier to understanding*" for reviewers/contributors and they make developers more productive.
 The more developers follow them, the more useful they are.
 So do yourself and the community a favor : use established conventions, unless you have a documented reason not to.